 This is Week #46 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food and Wine Annual Cookbook 2010: An Entire Year of Recipes.

 I feel like a bit of a two-timer.
 I've had a favorite muffin for years, and now I'm suddenly dreaming of another.
 My old muffin still has a special place in my heart, but this new one gives me butterflies.
 I'm one of those people who goes to a restaurant and doesn't stray much from the usual order.
 When I find something I love, I stick with it!
 So when it was time to make this muffin recipe, I almost felt like it was a waste of time.
 Like any other muffin than my usual would be a huge disappointment.